Female Empowerment Programme

 Embedding WEPs in our business

 At NRS International, we have taken concrete action to ensure that WEPs are embedded in our business.
 We have launched a female unit in our factory in Pakistan, completely run and managed by women.
-This provides a safe space in the factory, employing 200 women, with plans to expand to 500 staff by end of 2017.
+This provides a safe space in the factory, employing 200 women.
 In Dubai, our staff speak 19 different languages and represent over 14 countries, and 56% are women.

 Female empowerment programme in Dubai and Pakistan